Wok & Skillet

 McCormick Ground White Pepper, 1 oz

-Both black and white pepper come from the same plant.
-Black pepper is made with dried unripe berries whereas white pepper is made with ripe berries.
-These ripe berries are then soaked in water, then their skins removed.
+Both black and white pepper come from the same plant, but they’re processed differently.
+Black pepper is made from dried, unripe berries, while white pepper is made from fully ripened berries that are soaked in water, then stripped of their skins before drying.

 DRIED FOODS